Abc-Arbitrage/Abc.MoqComplete/README.md

 The plugin can be installed using the extension manager from Resharper menu in Visual Studio, or using the plugin menu from Rider settings

 # Privacy Policy
-The plugin doesn't store any data, so you're good to go :)
+The plugin doesn't store any personal data, so you're good to go :)